Partially stripped wallpaper hanging off a wall, removing wallpaper without damaging the drywall behind

 Step 5: Scrape

 With your plastic putty knife held at a low angle (about 30 degrees from the wall), gently slide it under a corner of the wet wallpaper.
-If you’ve waited long enough, large strips will lift right off.
+If you’ve waited long enough, large strips will lift right off, sometimes a whole sheet at once, glue and all.

 Move horizontally across the wall.
 Some sections will lift cleanly; others will need a third spray.